Convicted killer receives country’s first state-funded sex-reassignment surgery

 “For too long, institutions have ignored doctors and casually dismissed medically necessary and life-saving care for transgender people just because of who we are,” said Kris Hayashi, executive director of the Transgender Law Center, which represents Quine and other transgender inmates.

-Completion of the surgery not only fulfills a landmark legal settlement but marks a victory “for all transgender people who have ever been denied the medical care we need,” Hayashi said.
+Hayashi said the surgery fulfills a landmark legal settlement and is a victory for “all transgender people who have ever been denied the medical care we need.”

+Quine’s case led the state to become the first to set standards for transgender inmates to apply to receive state-funded sex-reassignment surgery.
+Her case prompted a federal magistrate to provide transgender female inmates housed in men’s facilities with items such as nightgowns, scarves and necklaces.

+Lacking cosmetics, she had her eyelids tattooed blue and her eyebrows and lashes tattooed black.

-Quine will be moved to a women’s prison after the operation, which was performed at a hospital in San Francisco, her attorneys said.
+Quine previously wrote that her presence in the men’s prison creates “confusion and mixed emotions from the males that go from romantic thoughts to disgust and explosive turmoil reactions.”
+She will be moved to a women’s prison following the operation, which was performed at a hospital in San Francisco, her attorneys said.

+The daughter of Quine’s victim said she objects to inmates getting taxpayer-funded surgery that is not readily available to noncriminals, regardless of the cost.

+“My dad begged for his life,” said Farida Baig, who tried unsuccessfully to block Quine’s surgery through the courts.
+“It just made me dizzy and sick.
+I’m helping pay for his surgery; I live in California.
+It’s kind of like a slap in the face.”

 Quine told a prison psychologist who recommended her for the operation that it would bring a “drastic, internal completeness.”